sandy366/LearnAI-KnowledgeMiningBootcamp/Lab-Environment-Creation.md

 1. After the service is created, collect the following information: **URL** from the Overview page, and **api-key** (either primary or secondary) from the Keys page.
 You will need them in the following labs.

   ![Endpoint and key information in the portal](./resources/images/env-creat-images/create-search-collect-info.png "Endpoint and key information in the portal")

+>Note!
+> Azure Search must have 2 replicas for read-only SLA and 3 replicas for read/write SLA.
+This is not addressed in this training.
+For more information, click [here](https://azure.microsoft.com/en-us/support/legal/sla/search/v1_0/)

 ## Step 2 - Download the dataset